MankyMeson/beginner-scientific-fortran/README.md

 Slides can be found in the pdf file, and their markdown source can be found in `./slides/slides.md`; Fortran code, including solutions can be found in `./src/`; and please see below for further reading.

+Cheat sheets and other small documents can be found in `./notes/`.
+Currently there's a little format specifiers table.

 ## Further Reading

 * For info about Fortran itself, see: <https://fortran-lang.org/>.